 The prospect of making hollandaise instills a bit of fear in home cooks, culinary students and even professional chefs, but it doesn't have to.
 You have two things to worry about with hollandaise: the eggs curdling and the emulsification breaking.
-As long as you keep the sauce under 160 degrees Fahrenheit, the eggs won't curdle.
-But, if you add the butter too fast, let the hollandaise get too hot or keep it warm for too long, it separates.
-You can relieve your sauce-induced stress and keep hollandaise warm without separating by controlling the temperature or adding an emulsifier.
+As long as you keep the sauce under 160 degrees Fahrenheit, the eggs won't curdle, but if you add the butter too fast, let the hollandaise get too hot or keep it warm for too long, it separates.
+You can relieve your sauce-induced stress and keep hollandaise warm without separating by controlling the temperature, using it within 1 1/2 hours and/or adding an emulsifier.

 Things You'll Need